mochi-hpc/mofka/docs/usage/producer.rst

       Work in progress...

-The producer's :code:`push` function takes the Metadata and the Data and returns a :code:`Future`.
+The producer's :code:`push` function takes the :code:`Metadata` and the :code:`Data` objects and returns a :code:`Future`.
 Such a future can be tested for completion (:code:`future.completed()`) and can be blocked on until it completes (:code:`future.wait()`).
 The latter method returns the event ID of the created event (64-bits unsigned integer).
 It is perfectly OK to drop the future if you do not care to wait for its completion or for the resulting event ID, as examplified with the second event.
-Event IDs are monotonically increasing and are per-partition, so two events stored in distinct partitions may end up with the same ID.
+Event IDs are monotonically ncreasing and are per-partition, so two events stored in distinct partitions may end up with the same ID.

 Calling :code:`producer.flush()` is a blocking call that will force all the pending batches of events to be sent, regardless of whether they have reached the requested size.
 It can be useful to ensure